Trespass and Vandalism

 - Working hard to make more people aware of the dangers of the railway, particularly in trespassing hotspots

-- Replace fences with new ones that make it more difficult to access the railway
+- Install fences that make it more difficult to access the railway

 - Working with the BTP to encourage people to report incidents.
-If you see someone on the railway tracks, please call 0800 40 50 40 or dial 999
+If you see someone on the railway tracks, please call 0800 40 50 40, text 61016 or dial 999